Products

 1 in stock

-A pair of Nemateleotris magnifica (Firefish Goby) would typically consist of one male and one female, often found hovering near a burrow entrance, with the male guarding the eggs until they hatch.
+Nemateleotris magnifica (Firefish Goby) , often found hovering near a burrow entrance, with the male guarding the eggs until they hatch.
 The male and female are similar in appearance, but the male's elongated first dorsal spine may be slightly more prominent.
 Specific Characteristics: Appearance: The Firefish Goby is known for its distinct coloration: a pearly white front half, transitioning to an orange-red rear half, and a dark red tail.
 The first dorsal spine is greatly elongated and white.
 Behavior: They are generally peaceful fish and spend most of their time suspended near a refuge, often a burrow, waiting for small prey to drift by.
 Pair Behavior: In the wild, they often live in pairs or small groups, hovering over the reef and actively hunting for food.
 Diet: They are carnivores, feeding on zooplankton, small invertebrates, and in aquariums, they readily accept brine shrimp, mysis shrimp, and prepared marine foods

 1 in stock